smgoldade/realkey/README.md

 ## Python Library

-realkey is built on Python.
+realkey is built on Python 3.14.
 To install the current checkout:

 ```console
 python -m pip install .